rmemory/li_ion_charge/README.md

 The "typical application" circuit provided on the data sheet will provide the core of the circuit design.

+A regulated current of 500 mA will be used, and thus according to the equation Ireg = 1000V/Rprog, a value of 2k ohms for the Rprog will be used.

 A slightly larger 4.7 uF capacitor, with a 1206 foot print will be used.
 4.7 uF are available in an 0805 size, but they tend to be more expensive and more difficuclt to find.

+The overheating feature will not be used, and thus the thermistor will be replaced by a fixed 10k value.